 Nearly a century after Congress established 166 square miles of Northern California as Lassen Volcanic National Park, its lava domes, tumbling waterfalls, and tree-lined lakes remain one of the West’s best-kept secrets.
 This wilderness at the southernmost tip of the Cascade Range, 50 miles east of Redding, Calif., rivals Yosemite in its wealth of natural wonders and hiking trails, but Lassen draws not even a tenth as many visitors.

 Why so few?
-“We don’t have an Ahwahnee here—no big lodges or major development,” says ranger Steve Zachary, who has been an education specialist at the park for 20 years.
+“We don’t have an Ahwahnee here—no big lodges or major development,” says ranger Steve Zachary, who has been an education specialist at the park for over 25 years.
 Instead, he says, the visitors who do find Lassen enjoy its calm as they camp, walk, and escape the crowds.

 By July, the park’s high-altitude meadows and many of its peaks have traded their winter blanket of deep snow for a wildflower quilt of brilliant violets, pink bog laurel, and fiery Indian paintbrush.
 Vanilla-scented forests of Jeffrey and ponderosa pines make for sun-dappled hikes on crisp summer mornings and warm afternoons.

 Still, there’s nothing calm about the volcanic drama churning beneath the landscape.
 The last time 10,457-foot Lassen Peak blew its top, in May 1915, a mushroom cloud of rock and ash shot 30,000 feet into the air while a rolling sludge of hot mud and boulders flattened trees, dammed rivers, and flooded meadows.